LemmyNet/lemmy-docs/src/en/administration/troubleshooting.md

 ## General

-### Various problems
+### Logs

+For frontend issues, check the [browser console](https://webmasters.stackexchange.com/a/77337) for any error messages.

-Use `docker-compose logs -f lemmy` in your installation folder on the server to view the logs.
+For server logs, run `docker-compose logs -f lemmy` in your installation folder.
 You can also do `docker-compose logs -f lemmy lemmy-ui pictrs` to get logs from different services.

 If that doesn't give enough info, try changing the line `RUST_LOG=error` in `docker-compose.yml` to `RUST_LOG=info` or `RUST_LOG=verbose`, then do `docker-compose restart lemmy`.